nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📦 Feature | 2025-05-22 | Enhancements to AUQ Frontend and Database

+- Added unique constraint to point features in auq_database/migrations/013_add_unique_constraint_to_point_features.sql
+- Updated compare-view.tsx, district-comparison-chart.tsx, leaflet-map.jsx, map-component.tsx, and visualize-view.tsx in auq_frontend/components for improved user interface and functionality
+- Introduced new UI components: multi-select.tsx and visualize-chart.tsx in auq_frontend/components/ui for better data visualization
+- Modified package.json in auq_frontend for updated dependencies
+- Updated seed.sql in auq_frontend/supabase for database seeding

+These changes were made to improve the overall user experience and enhance the data visualization capabilities of the AUQ application.
+The addition of the unique constraint to the database ensures data integrity.
+The new UI components provide more interactive and comprehensive data visualization options.

 ## 📦 Feature | 2025-05-22 | Improved data loading and testing for Barcelona and Madrid

 - Updated load_indicators.py and load_point_features.py in both auq_data_engine/barcelona and auq_data_engine/madrid directories, enhancing data loading process.